eliben/bobscheme/tests_full/README.txt

 To execute individual testcases for debugging, use the scripts in the examples/ directory to compile Scheme into bytecode and then run it with a VM.

+Note for Windows: to run the barevm test, edit test_barevm.py to point to the path of the barevm executable (this depends on where you asked CMake to generate the build directory)